Machine Control - The Basics

 When looking at the current construction landscape, it is clear that, despite its significant benefits, machine control automation is not being adopted across all machines at an equal rate.
-In fact, although automation is being embraced on machines like graders and dozers, the uptake has been much slower for excavators, with the adoption rate of automated machine control on these machines currently estimated at around 10% in Europe in comparison to a rate of over 50% for dozers.
+In fact, although automation is being embraced on machines like graders and dozers, the uptake has been much slower for excavators, with the adoption rate of automated machine control on these machines still estimated at around 10% in Europe in comparison to a rate of over 50% for dozers.
 In the past, this was unsurprising, as, while the industry previously had a steady supply of skilled workers, the need for automation across excavators was not considered high.
-It is also harder to prove an increase in productivity on excavators, meaning that it was difficult to assess how great the need for automation was.
-Nevertheless, it is clear that the industry now needs to reassess this requirement.
+Today, an increase in productivity on excavators can be noted as increased accuracy and reduced over-digging being relatively easy to prove.
+Nevertheless, it is clear that the industry now needs to reassess the requirements for excavators.
 With the demands for productivity increasing and a shortage of skilled operators, construction needs to embrace the benefits that investing in automated machine control can bring.

 There is now an opportunity for the industry to transform construction workflows by investing in automated excavation systems, taking the first step towards a fully automated site.

-The Topcon X- 53x Automatic Excavator, for example, uses the same components of the original machine control system with the addition of an ultra-smooth hydraulic interface.
+The Topcon MC-Max Excavator solution, for example, extends the original machine control system with the addition of an ultra-smooth hydraulic interface.
 With easy-to-use finger-tip control, the technology is designed to provide automated depth control when digging to grade in flat, stepped or sloped applications.
-The system allows experienced operators to work better and faster, while new operators are able to perform like a professional.
+The system allows experienced operators to improve their skills, while new operators are quickly able to perform like a professional.

 By simply pulling back on the stick, operators can automatically control digging depth, boom elevation and the bucket angle – ensuring that they are on grade every time and avoiding over-digging.
 This saves both new and experienced operators time and money, through an estimated increase in productivity of around 30%.
 The technology also means that operators only move the earth that is required, which in turn avoids over-digging – saving additional costs of fuel and unnecessary transportation of materials.

-Automated 3D machine control systems, such as Topcon’s X-53x Auto Excavator, also provide onsite safety benefits.
-By using the most advanced and precise GPS positioning technology and sensors, operators receive real-time, dynamic, on-screen bucket location and design views.
+Automated 3D machine control systems, such as MC-Max, also provide onsite safety benefits.
+By using the most advanced and precise GNSS positioning technology and sensors, operators receive real-time, dynamic, on-screen bucket location and design views.
 Access to real-time designs means that operators can cut more accurately and check against complex designs in the cab, removing the need for someone to check the grade from the trench.

-Thanks to onboard connectivity, automated machine control systems like these can also be used alongside software like Topcon’s Sitelink3D.
+Thanks to onboard connectivity, automated machine control systems like these can also be used alongside jobsite management software like Topcon’s Sitelink3D service.
 This gives teams remote access to the excavators and reports can be generated from each machine and communicated to a central point.
 Reports, data and even designs can be shared between the office and the in-cab display to ensure operators are being updated when changes are made in real-time – reducing the need for reworks if plans change.
-Giving teams up-to-date information on performance also ensures that they can monitor onsite progress and make amends to designs in realtime, even when working remotely.
+Giving teams up-to-date information on performance also ensures that they can monitor onsite progress and make amends to designs in real-time, even when working remotely.

 The future of automated machine control

 Automation is just the first step for machine control.
 Looking forward, not only will automation control machine angle and depth, but the whole excavation process looks likely to become automated – increasing productivity across the entire construction workflow.
-Through the use of automated machine control technology, like Topcon’s X-53x Auto Excavator and digital management tools like Sitelink3D, machines will be able to act as sensors – monitoring the progress of projects and sharing accurate reports on productivity.
+Through the use of automated machine control technology, like MC-Max and site management tools like Sitelink3D service, machines will be able to act as sensors – enabling real-time monitoring of the progress of projects and sharing of accurate reports on productivity.
 For the wider construction workflow, these reports will then be used to synchronise with other functions within a project and associated equipment – such as trucks, to streamline the construction process and avoid delays to projects.